bezorro/bezorro.github.io/_posts/2017-03-01-leetcode-single-number2.md

 <!--more-->

 ## Bit Manipulation
-If XOR operation is the addition in binary system, which can solve `Single Number I`, we can use addition in ternary system to solve this problem.
+If XOR operation is the addition in binary system, which can solve [`Single Number`](https://leetcode.com/problems/single-number/?tab=Description), we can use addition in ternary system to solve this problem.
 H and L represents the higher and the lower bit of a ternary number.
 {% highlight cpp %}
 class Solution {